-Biomass is the organic substance that comes for plants and animals such as waste woods, crops, excreta, and even corpses.
-Burning off that biomass, or utilizing the methane gas produced by the decomposition can generate electricity with a steam turbine.
+Biomass is the organic substance that comes from plants and animals such as waste woods, crops, excreta, and even corpses.
+Burning off that biomass or utilizing the methane gas produced by the decomposition can generate electricity with a steam turbine.
 The energy thus produced is known as biomass energy.

-Although biomass is considered as a clean and renewable fuel, recent science shows the burning of biomass emits higher carbon emissions than fossil fuels.
+Although biomass is considered a clean and renewable fuel, recent science shows that burning biomass emits higher carbon emissions than fossil fuels.
 However, under the right circumstances and needs, biomass energy can also serve as a low-carbon option.

 5. Hydroelectric Power